franktakes/gephi-tutorial/README.md

 ### 3.1 Modifying the network data

-We turn to Gephi's second main window, being the Data laboratory.
+We turn to Gephi's second main window, which is the Data laboratory.
 For a random graph, it should look like the figure below.
 Here, the data behind the network can be inspected.
 On the top left, it is possible to switch between "Nodes" and "Edges"; which brings up the node list or the edge list in the data table below.
 A node is always identified by a (typically numerical) `Id`.
-An edge is in turn defined by a `Source` and a `Target`, of which the values refer to the `Id` of a node.
+An edge is, in turn, defined by a `Source` and a `Target`, of which the values refer to the `Id` of a node.

 ![Gephi-data-laboratory](https://github.com/franktakes/gephi-tutorial/blob/main/img/gephi-data-laboratory-annotated.png?raw=true)
 _Figure: Gephi's Data laboratory, showing the edge list (so, after pressing "Edges" on the top left)_

 The Data laboratory can be used to manually change the data behind the graph, i.e., adding, removing and modifying the nodes, edges and their attributes.
-Adding nodes and edges can be done by using the respective buttons on top of the data table, and modifying one particular node or edge can be done by right clicking and selecting edit-option.
+Adding nodes and edges can be done by using the respective buttons on top of the data table, and modifying one particular node or edge can be done by right-clicking and selecting the edit option.
-Changes the the columns or column-wise modifications for all or multiple rows, can be effectuated using the buttons at the bottom of the data table.
+Changes to the columns or column-wise modifications for all or multiple rows can be effectuated using the buttons at the bottom of the data table.

 **Task 3.1**: Create a new graph in which you represent your direct/close family members as nodes, and the blood connections between them as edges.
-Add a node attribute "Label" for their name, as well one for their "Age".
+Add a node attribute "Label" for their name, as well as one for their "Age".
 You can also add an edge attribute of choice (for example, a binary attribute indicating whether the two family members physically live together).
 When your data is complete, visualize the graph in the "Overview" tab; be sure to enable labels and choose meaningful colors for the nodes and edges based on either network properties or attributes.

 ### 3.2 Importing data

-The node and edge lists of Gephi can also be filled by importing data from CSV files, or even (Excel) spreadsheets.
+The node and edge lists of Gephi can also be filled by importing data from CSV files or even (Excel) spreadsheets.
 For this, use the "Import spreadsheet" button, which invokes an import window.
 (Note that the same type of import window can be invoked when using the "File", "Open" menu button, and selecting a non-Gephi file that does have properties of a data file, i.e., is column-based.)

 Along the way, you are asked to select the right data format.
-Here, "Edges table" and "Nodes table" are the edge list and node list formats most commonly used, with `Id` being the identifier column in the node list, and two columns `Source` and `Target` in the edge list.
+Here, "Edges table" and "Nodes table" are the edge list and node list formats most commonly used, with `Id` being the identifier column in the node list, and two columns, `Source` and `Target`, in the edge list.
-The final screen asks whether the graph should be directed or undirected, and whether the data should be appended to the current workspace, or whether a new workspace should be made.
-The append-option can be used to merge multiple datasets based on the unique identifier `Id` of the nodes.
+The final screen asks whether the graph should be directed or undirected, and whether the data should be appended to the current workspace or whether a new workspace should be made.
+The append option can be used to merge multiple datasets based on the unique identifier `Id` of the nodes.

 **Task 3.2**: Download the [small-gephiready.tsv](https://github.com/franktakes/gephi-tutorial/blob/main/small-gephiready.tsv?raw=true) edge list file, and load it into Gephi via the Data laboratory.
 This .tsv file has tab-separated columns.
 Go back to the Overview screen and create a visually appealing visualization.
 The rest of the tutorial will also use this dataset.

 ### 3.3 Exporting data

 Similar to importing, both the node and edge lists can also be exported for reuse in another tool using the "Export table" button.
-You can then reuse or amend this data, for example in Excel, or in a python pandas dataframe.
+You can then reuse or amend this data, for example, in Excel or in a Python pandas dataframe.

 ## Part 4: A second real-world network visualization